How to identify and treat parasitic diseases in children. Features of therapy for parasitic infestations in children Helminth infections in children

 3. Weight loss and growth retardation.

-4. Unstable stools, other signs of dyspepsia.
+4. Unstable stool, other signs of dyspepsia.

-With a long course, children begin to noticeably lag behind in development, they often get sick and weaken.
+With a long course, children begin to noticeably lag behind in development, often get sick and weaken.

-What is the danger of helminthiasis
+What danger does helminthiasis pose?

-How to diagnose an infection in a child
+How to diagnose infection in a child

 Diagnostic measures: